What is LinkedIn Advertising?

 Define your target audience

 With LinkedIn, you can target by job title, location, industry, skills, years of experience, interests, level of education, and more.

 So you can reach a much more selective audience that has more of an opportunity of purchasing your product or service than just putting your advertisement into a pool of general users.

-define your audience, define bids for specific campaigns, and measure your success through the impressions, the number of clicks, and conversions your campaign produces.
+define your audience, define bids for specific campaigns, and measure your success through the impressions, the number of clicks, and conversions rate optimization your campaign produces.

 LinkedIn has the best B2B targeting of any platform.